 Funeral services will be held at 1 p.m. at the Washington Terrace 10th Ward, 125 East 5350 South on Wednesday, February 19, 2020.
 A viewing will be held Tuesday, February 18th from 6 to 8 p.m. at Myers Ogden Mortuary, 845 Washington Blvd. and also Wednesday at the church from 11:45 a.m. to 12:45 p.m.
 Interment, Evergreen Memorial Park, 100 Monroe Blvd.

-To send flowers to Mikhail's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Mikhail "Mike" John, please visit our floral store.